Higher Ground Initiative

 • Frequent public consultation and engagement, particularly with poor, vulnerable, women and girls

-HGI DIRECTOR
+DIRECTOR